 |TTM Address||“Indiana Jones 5”|

 Pinewood Road Iver Heath

 Bucks SL0 0NH

 I came into contact with Michael by happenstance after he posted in a vintage computer group in Facebook.
 Recognizing his importance to computer history I quickly reached out requesting an autograph.
 He signed a few photos for me, to include the image above of him showing Shatner how to use the VIC-20.
 You can’t tell from the image but at a higher resolution you can see that Shatner is running a BASIC programming script that prompts for the user’s name.
 The rest of the screen is then populates with the words “William Shatner” over and over again.

-In addition to requesting an autograph, Michael was kind enough to grant me an interview which will be posted on Retro Informer soon.
+In addition to requesting an autograph, Michael was kind enough to grant me an interview which can be found here.